-he Governor's May Budget Revision notes that economic slowdown is on the horizon.
-Personal income tax and sales tax revenues account for 90% of the State's General Fund, and there has been little growth in either.
-In addition, Proposition 30 temporary tax revenues will begin to expire at the end of 2016, which will have a significant impact on the State budget.
+he Governor's May Budget Revision continues the themes from the January Budget proposal, including continued emphasis on the risks posed by the all but inevitable eventual recession.
+The Governor was quick to point out that the current recovery is the third longest in the postwar period and if there is not a recession within the next two years it would be historical.
 During the economic recovery, our Governor's fiscal prudence resulted in replacement of the Revenue Limit with the Local Control Funding Formula, paying down the debt owed to K-12 districts, and establishing a State Rainy Day Fund.
 The District was able to expand its programs and provide a measure of competitive compensation to its employees.
-The 2016-17 budget provides just enough new funding to maintain our current programs and cover our rising statutory expenses, and as we respect the Governor's caution we also celebrate the sale of surplus property and the successful passage of a General Obligation (GO) facilities bond.
+The 2017-18 budget provides just enough new funding to maintain our current programs and cover our rising statutory expenses, and as we respect the Governor's caution we also celebrate the sale of surplus property and the successful passage of a General Obligation (GO) facilities bond.

+In 2015-16 the District entered into an agreement to sell the surplus Sonoma property.
+The property sale was completed in April 2017, and \$2 million was used to cover expenses in the Deferred Maintenance Fund.
+Another \$2 million will be added to the General Fund for textbook adoptions over the next two years.
+The balance will be placed in the Building Fund to pay for projects that are in keeping with Board established priorities, such as the athletic turf at both high schools.

-In 2015-16 the District entered into an agreement to sell the surplus Sonoma property, which will result in an increase to the Deferred Maintenance Fund and the Building Fund and provide some support for new textbook adoptions.
-On June 7, 2016 the voters of Livermore resoundingly passed Measure J, authorizing the sale of \$245,000,000 in bonds to finance school facilities projects, including renovation of aging District facilities, improvement of safety and security systems, modernization of outdated classrooms and upgrades to technology.
+On June 7, 2016 the voters of Livermore resoundingly passed Measure J, authorizing the sale of \$245 million in bonds to finance school facilities projects, including renovation of aging District facilities, improvement of safety and security systems, modernization of outdated classrooms and upgrades to technology.
 Passage of Measure J required an affirmative vote of at least 55%.
 In a much appreciated show of confidence in and support for the District, the citizens of Livermore approved the measure by 66.84%.
-The first series of bonds are expected to be sold by late summer or early fall 2016 and construction and modernization will take place over the next six to eight years.
+The first series of bonds were sold in September 2016, providing \$82 million to begin the eagerly awaited upgrades to the aging District infrastructure.
+The Measure J Bond Implementation Plan - Phase I Projects - will result in construction activities at several sites.
+Major projects included in Phase I are: District-wide data infrastructure upgrade, physical education and athletics complexes at both Livermore and Granada High Schools, East Avenue Middle School renovation, and a new multi-purpose room and classroom building at Joe Michell K-8 School.
+Early Bond projects that have already been completed include electronic marquees and hydration stations at most all sites.